Ax-Schanuel condition in arbitrary characteristic: Introduction

 \item $\mathcal{F}:\widehat{V}\to \widehat{A}$ is a \emph{special} formal map which vanishes on $\mathcal{W}$. \end{itemize} \begin{question} Is there a formal subgroup $\mathcal{C}\leqslant \widehat{A}$ such that $\mathcal{F}(\widehat{V})\subseteq \mathcal{C}$ and

+\end{question} The motivation for introducing special formal maps comes from the proof of Theorem 1 in \cite{ax72}.
+The crucial property of the analytic maps considered in this proof is that they take invariant holomorphic forms on an algebraic group to \emph{algebraic} (and not merely holomorphic) differential forms.

+This observation is the defining property of special formal maps in the case of characteristic $0$.
+The role of holomorphic differential forms is played by the completed module of K\"{a}hler differentials over the completion of the base ring $R$.
+Since the module of K\"{a}hler differentials over $R$ embeds in this completed module (see Lemma \ref{lemma1}), the definition of a formal map in the characteristic $0$ case is quite straightforward (see Definition \ref{defspecial}).

+The situation is more complicated in the case of positive characteristic, since we need all the higher differential forms and we do not want to develop the formalism of higher invariant forms in this paper.
+Therefore, we use an equivalent notion (Definition \ref{defspecialagain}) which can be phrased in an easier way and which serves our purposes quicker.
+Different equivalent formulations of the notion of a special formal map are discussed briefly in Remark \ref{specequiv}.

-\end{question} For the notion of a special formal map, see Definition \ref{defspecial} and Definition \ref{defspecialagain}.
-Morally, ``special'' should be thought of as ``homomorphism-like'' (even when the domain is not a group!), since the formal homomorphisms between formalizations of algebraic groups are special (Proposition \ref{homspecial}(2)).
-See also Example \ref{nonspecial}, which shows that this kind of assumption on $\mathcal{F}$ is necessary, since it is easy to find a non-special formal map $\mathcal{F}$ giving a negative answer to Question \ref{mainquem}.
+Morally, ``special'' should be thought of as ``homomorphism-like'' (even when the domain is not a group!), since formal homomorphisms between formalizations of algebraic groups are special (Proposition \ref{homspecial}(2)).
+For example, in the case of characteristic $0$ and a commutative algebraic group $A$, the formal exponential map

+is special.
+In the case of the positive characteristic $p$, we have interesting special formal endomorphisms of $\ga$ of the form $\sum c_iX^{pi}$, and special formal endomorphisms of $\gm$ of the form $X^{\gamma}$, where $\gamma$ is a $p$-adic integer (see Example \ref{ax2ex}).

+It is easy to give examples of formal maps which are not special.
+In the case when $V=A=\ga$, a formal map corresponds to a power series $F\in C\llbracket X\rrbracket$.
+If $F$ is special, then $F$ takes invariant forms on $\ga$ into algebraic forms on $\ga$.
+In the completed module of differential forms over $C\llbracket X\rrbracket$ we have

+Thus if the derivative of $F$ is a not a polynomial, then $F$ is not special (it is ``if and only if'' in the case of characteristic $0$).
+For an arbitrary commutative algebraic group $A$, we need to replace ``derivative of $F$'' with ``logarithmic derivative (with respect to $A$) of $F$'' (see Remark \ref{specequiv}(1)).
+Hence it is very easy to construct formal maps which are not special and actually ``most of'' formal maps are not special.
+However, since the formalizations of algebraic maps are special (Proposition \ref{homspecial}(1)) and formal homomorphisms are special (Proposition \ref{homspecial}(2)), the class of special maps is still large enough for the purposes of Ax-Schanuel type considerations.

 The next result says (together with Remark \ref{remweak}) that considering Question \ref{mainquem} is enough for Ax-Schanuel type applications. \begin{theorem} A positive answer to Question \ref{mainquem} implies a positive answer to Question \ref{mainquew}. \end{theorem} \begin{proof} Let $A$ be a commutative algebraic group such that $\widehat{G}/\mathcal{A}\cong \widehat{A}$.
 We define $\mathcal{F}$ as the composition of the inclusion morphism $\widehat{V}\to \widehat{G}$ with the map $\widehat{G}\to \widehat{A}$ given by the above isomorphism.
 Since $\mathcal{F}$ is special by Proposition \ref{homspecial}, we are in the set-up of Question \ref{mainquem}.
 By our assumption, there is a formal subgroup $\mathcal{C}\leqslant \widehat{A}$ such that $\mathcal{F}(\widehat{V})\subseteq \mathcal{C}$ and